vnord/dotfiles/README.md

 Xresources -> ~/.Xresources
 i3conf -> ~/.config/i3/config
-compton.conf -> ~/.config/compton.conf
+compton.conf -> ~/.config/compton.conf -- not necessary

 Dependencies (incomplete, simply what I can remember):

-i3-gaps
+i3-gaps        -- the window manager
-compton (for window composition, will run without it) rxvt-unicode urxvt-perls (for urxvt plugins)
+compton        -- window compositor rxvt-unicode   -- the best terminal urxvt-perls    -- for urxvt plugins ttf-hack       -- the font used by urxvt